USNavalResearchLaboratory/turboWAVE/docs/run-input-files.rst

 Input Files
 ===========

 Everything about a turboWAVE simulation is determined by the input file.
-With version 3.4 the following changes were introduced in the handling of input files:

-	* The file extension :samp:`.tw` was introduced in order to better support syntax highlights.
-	* The name or path of the input file can be given as a command line argument.
-	* The default behavior remains almost the same.
-Namely, if :samp:`stdin` (no extension) is in the working directory, it will be used as the input file, unless another input file is specified.
-The difference is that :samp:`stdin.txt` will no longer be loaded as a default input file.
+The input file can have any name, though it is best to not use spaces.
+The ``.tw`` extension can be made to trigger syntax highlights in certain editors.
+If no input file name is specified turboWAVE assumes it is ``stdin``.

+The turboWAVE input file is written in what amounts to a "little language", which is described further in :doc:`ref-input`.
+Fortunately this language is very simple and does not impose a significant learning curve.

 This tutorial discusses simulation units, and then points you to the example files and the reference pages.